+The Company was founded to design, manufacture, sell and service image-directed, computer-controlled robotic software and hardware products for use in orthopedic surgical procedures.
 On June 28, 2007, the Company completed the sale of substantially all of its assets.
 After the sale of substantially all of its assets, the Company became inactive, and it is no longer engaged in any business activities related to its former business described above.
-The Company's current operations are limited to raising additional funds to be used to maintain the Company's public company status and to complete a business combination if a suitable candidate is located.
+The Company's current operations are limited to raising additional funds to be used to maintain the Company's public company status and to complete a business combination, equity investment (such as the recent ClearSign investment discussed above) or strategic alliance, if suitable candidate(s) are identified.